Table of Contents

 You can see more about the administrative side of Inventory in this article | Setup of Inventory: Manufacturers, Categories, and Assignees

 1. Add your Inventory Model.
-For this scenario, we'll name it "Cat6A Cable - 500' Spools", and select Monoprice as the manufacturer, along with "Cables" as the category.
+For this scenario, it will be named “Cat6A Cable — 500' Spools”.

 2. Once the Inventory Model is added, you can add items.
 These items will need an assignee and a quantity.
 For this scenario, we'll be assigning a spool to one of our technician's vehicles.